gasduster99/sppComp/try1/try1_2.md

 additional parameter which can be used to disentangle the mean and residual variance estimates.
 Thus the negative binomial and beta-binomial models may produce more accurate estimates of the residual variance.
-Furthermore, in better modeling the variance, these models may often prduce more accurate measures of center as well.
+Furthermore, in better modeling the variance, these models may often produce more accurate measures of center as well.
 <!--Thus it is possible that the negative binomial and-->